AlejandorLazaro/git-switch/README.md

 ## Installing

+1. Download/Clone the repo.
-`sudo make install` in the downloaded folder with the makefile.
-That's it!
+2. `sudo make install` in the downloaded folder with the makefile.

 ## How it works